Being inspected as a boarding or residential school

 Ofsted inspects residential provision in independent, maintained and non-maintained residential special schools every year.

-For independent schools inspected by the Schools Inspection Service, Bridge Schools Inspectorate and the Independent Schools Inspectorate, Ofsted aims to carry out its inspection of their boarding or residential provision at the same time as their educational inspections.
+For independent schools inspected by the Schools Inspection Service or the Independent Schools Inspectorate, Ofsted aims to carry out its inspection of their boarding or residential provision at the same time as their educational inspections.
 This is known as an ‘aligned inspection’.

 Getting notice of an inspection